How To Stop A Dog Wetting The Bed

 There’s no denying that the bed wetting problem can be a very frustrating one, especially when it seems like you’ve tried everything and nothing seems to work.
 But if you apply the strategies recommended in this guide, you should begin to see some positive changes.
 It may not happen overnight, but with some persistence, you should be able to change your dog’s behaviors and improve their house training.

-Of course, if there’s a medical issue involved, then consulting with a professional is the key step to take.
+If there’s a medical issue involved, then consulting with a professional is the key step to take.
 In the meantime, it’s well worth investing in a waterproof dog bed to make your life a little easier when those accidents do happen.
-The Premium Waterproof Dog Bed is one of the best solutions thanks to the waterproof cover and general high-quality construction, but there’s a number of options out there.